Bituminous Sheet Waterproofing: Know these Before Installation

 5. Wet areas (bathrooms & kitchens)

-Environmental Factors Impacting Bituminous Sheet Waterproofing
+Environmental Effects on Bituminous Sheet Waterproofing

 Several environmental factors can affect the performance and longevity of bituminous sheet waterproofing: